 |Sec 80C up to 1.5 lacs

 Best Performing Retirement funds as per risk appetite, 2020:

 Best Retirement Mutual Funds for Aggressive Investors:

-- These kinds of investors fall in the age bracket of 25-40 years who are willing to invest for at least 10-15 years.
-They are the high-risk takers and can invest for a longer period of time.
+- These kinds of investors fall in the age bracket of 25-40 years and are willing to invest for at least 10-15 years.
+They are the high-risk takers and can invest for a longer period.
 These funds are 100% Equity funds as they are considered as a good option for long-term investment.

 Best Retirement Mutual Funds for Moderate Investors: